dapr/dotnet-sdk/README.md

 ## Releases

-Until we publish nuget packages to nuget.org, you can download the latest nuget packages delay-signed by Microsoft from [Preview Kit release](https://github.com/actionscore/previewkit/releases).
+Until we publish nuget packages to nuget.org, you can download the latest nuget packages signed by Microsoft from [Preview Kit release](https://github.com/actionscore/previewkit/releases).

 ## Add nuget to your project